sosanzma/spade_llm/docs/docs/guides/context-management.md

 | `preserve_initial` | `int` | 0 | Number of initial messages to always preserve |
 | `prioritize_tools` | `bool` | False | Whether to prioritize tool results |

-#### Intelligent Retention Algorithm
+#### Retention Algorithm

-The SmartWindowSizeContext uses a sophisticated algorithm:
+The SmartWindowSizeContext uses an algorithm:

 1. **If** `total_messages ≤ max_messages` → Return all messages
 2. **If** `preserve_initial = 0` and `prioritize_tools = False` → Basic sliding window